skdw/Meeter/README.md

 ### Use-cases

 List of roles:
-* User - everyone who's loged-in
+* User - everyone who is logged-in
 * Group member - user who has joined a specific group
 * Group member (virtual) - a person who participates in the meeting but does not have their Meeter account ()
 * Group leader - user who has created